 Buy here: www.marionfortat.com

-Marion Fortat graduated from The Danish Design School, the Line of Ceramics and Glass Design in 2009 and from ESAA Duperré in Paris, the Line of Fashion Design in 2005.
-Marion Fortat held the solo exhibition Ovenover (Above) at Designer Zoo in Copenhagen in 2012 and was selected to take part in the exhibition Talents in the section for young designers at the Ambiente Design Fair in Frankfurt am Main, Germany in 2011.
+Marion Fortat graduated from The Danish Design School, the Line of Ceramics and Glass Design (now the Royal Danish Academy of Fine Arts, School of Design) in 2009 and from ESAA Duperré in Paris, the Line of Fashion Design in 2005.
+Marion Fortat held the solo exhibition Ovenover (Above) at Designer Zoo in Copenhagen in 2012 and was selected to take part in the Talents exhibition in the section for young designers at the Ambiente Design Fair in Frankfurt am Main, Germany in 2011.
 Marion Fortat also took part in the exhibition Know How in Tallinn, Estonia in 2009, where she was selected to take part in the exhibition, competition and symposium in connection with the Tallinn Applied Art Triennial.
+She also participated in Danish Crafts Collection CC16 in 2012.

 Marion Fortat’s work with glass design operates in the border zone between functional and aesthetic objects – in the indistinct zone where functional objects take on pure abstract form, and purely aesthetic objects develop a functional aspect.
 Fortat draws inspiration from engaging directly with the material.
 In Fortat’s own words: “I am deeply fascinated with the physical transformation of glass, which becomes the imprint of the glass-blower’s work in the transition from amorphous substance to fixed form.”
 Her works not only involve a transformation of the material but also of the perception and use of glass objects.
 Marion Fortat produces glass objects that challenge the relationship between aesthetics and function and thus test new organic and geometric shapes.